henrikwidlund/theodicean.unfoldedcircle/README.md

 You must make sure that the file is copied as part of the publishing process.

 ### Note
-If you're publishing with NativeAOT, you must add the following to your server's `.csproj` file to ensure the `driver.json` is included in the output:
+If you're publishing with NativeAOT, you must add the following to your server's `.csproj` file to ensure the `appsettings.json` and `driver.json` are included in the output:

 ```xml
 <PropertyGroup>